fs-c/royalroad-api/README.md

 ### Responses

-All responses and errors are either an instance of a `RoyalResponse` or an extension of it - a  `RoyalError`.
+All responses and errors are either an instance of a `RoyalResponse` or an `RoyalError`, which extends `RoyalResponse`.
 This is done to easily allow for meta information to be tacked onto responses, and to have a consistent interface between user and module.
 Note that the `RoyalError` acts similarly to the NodeJS `Error` object, in that it captures and returns a short stack trace.

 ### Internal requester